cs2113-s25/cs2113-s25.github.io/wrkshts/J0_basic_java.md

 #### s
 The output of the main method is `X: 0.0 Y: 0.0`.
 The reason is in the `Point` class, the constructor does not pass the parameters `x` and `y` onto `x` and `y` of the `Point` class.

 ### q

-What principle of OOP does the `private` declaration for variable and functions achieve?
-Explain.

-#### s
-The principle of Information Hiding is achieved by `private` declaration of variable and functions.
-The reason is `private` variable and functions cannot be accessed by other objects outside the class.

-### q